ShizukaDonaghue/melting-snowman/README.md

 <img src="docs/heroku-auto-or-manual-deploy.png" width="500">
 13. Once the application is deployed, scroll back to the top and click on "Open app."
 <img src="docs/heroku-open-app.png" width="500">
+If "Enable Automatic Deploys" is enabled, the application will start working after the next time changes are pushed to GitHub.